 Caregiving teaches families to care for loved ones at home, and professionals to care for sick, elderly patients

-Provides emergency communication and other services to over 1,200 military service members and their families per year
+Provides emergency communication and referrals to over 2,200 military service members and their families per year during times of crisis

 International tracing to reunite loved ones torn apart by war or disaster